Improving governance outcomes through AI documentation: Bridging theory and practice: Results

 Customization can also be valuable at the model level, as different models are designed to perform unique functions and thus pose unique risks.
 In one study, practitioners argued that the information within a model card should be rearranged to ensure that documentation consumers clearly understand the specific model's purpose and limitations \cite{crisan2022interactive}.
 Another study found that practitioners added technical details to standardized documentation, even when instructed not to, suggesting that they believe standardized formats need flexibility to include model-specific details they find relevant \cite{bhat2023aspirations}.

 At the organizational level, customization might also be necessary.
-For example, a healthcare startup may require a different documentation approach than a large, well-established financial institution.
+For example, a healthcare company may require a different documentation approach than a financial company, and the approach either should take may depend on the company's maturity level \cite{dotan2024evolving}.
 In some cases, it may be appropriate to customize documentation at multiple levels to respond to both the organization’s nature and the type of system it is developing \cite{chmielinski2020dataset, gebru2021datasheets, holland2018dataset, richards2020methodology, roman2023open, stoyanovich2019nutritional}.

 While customization has many benefits, it also presents challenges.
 Standard formats facilitate the development of tools that allow practitioners to search for system components that meet particular specifications, improving discoverability and efficiency within an organization’s ecosystem \cite{heger2022understanding}.
 Since such tools might enable practitioners to more easily find appropriate components, it might also reduce the likelihood that they employ inappropriate ones.
 This enhanced discoverability is often cited as one of the most significant benefits of documentation by practitioners \cite{heger2022understanding, reid2023right}.